 This £4.9 million programme to tackle unemployment launched in April 2019 with backing from the European Social Fund.
 Round two is now open until 16 October, 12pm.

 The purpose of the Tampon Tax Fund is to allocate the funds generated from the VAT on sanitary products to projects that improve the lives of disadvantaged women and girls.

-The MSE Charity is funded by Money Saving Expert, it gives grants to not for profit organisations that deliver activities which make a lasting impact on how people think, behave and manage their money.
+Funded by Money Saving Expert, the MSE Charity gives grants to not for profit organisations that deliver activities which make a lasting impact on how people think, behave and manage their money.

 The Foundation makes grants to charities that meet one of their two chosen areas of focus which are:

 A WEA workshop for Not for Profit organisations interested in applying for Greater Manchester European Social Fund (ESF) Community Grants